 2. Social Media Marketing

 Choose wisely.
-You can’t be everywhere all the time.
-Even corporates can’t do that and they have an army of people dedicated to social media marketing.
+Your business can’t be everywhere all the time.
+Even the biggest corporates can’t do that and they have an army of people dedicated to social media marketing.

 Think.
 Which networks are best for increasing your business’s visibility?
 For attracting your customers?
 Are they looking for what you sell when they are there?